Panera Bread Company Mission Statement

 Driving Force Behind Panera's Growth Found In Its History and Founders

-The Panera Bread fast casual restaurants were conceptualized to be bakery-centric and bread focused.
-In fact, the original Panera Bread Mission statement had an extremely narrow focus on one product offering - bread.
-In fact, Panera Bread is one of the U.S. restaurant chains credited as being the driving force behind the artisan bread craze in the U.S.
+The Panera Bread fast casual restaurants were conceptualized to be bakery-centric and bread-focused.
+The original Panera Bread Mission statement had an extremely narrow focus on one product offering—bread.
+In fact, Panera Bread is one of the U.S. restaurant chains credited as being the driving force behind the artisanal bread craze in the U.S.

 Panera Bread's "Food Mission"